mike-barber/rust-zero-cost-abstractions/README.md

 # Cost of Abstractions

+## Presentation

+I presented this work at a Rust Dublin meetup.
+- The recording is available here: https://www.youtube.com/watch?v=mX1BsqTfy6E
+- I've also included a copy of the [presentation slides](zero_cost_abstractions_presentation.pdf)
+- There is a bit of extra info on SIMD in the presentation that I have not reproduced in this README

+There are several other good talks on the [Rust Dublin](https://www.youtube.com/channel/UCF6BQExwkd4Fmk1Nx_G6Fmw) channel, so theck it out ;)

+## Introduction

-This repo contains some comparative benchmarks in
+This repo contains some comparative benchmarks for iterator patterns in
-- C#,
+- C#
-- Java, and
+- Java
 - Rust.

 Please note that it is *not* intended to compare the languages directly.
 Specifically, I'm not knocking Java or C# here: both are good high-level languages.
 The benchmarking framework is different for each, so a direct comparison on such a short benchmark is not valuable.
 What we are demonstrating here is the *relative* cost of using a functional-iterator pattern vs a simple loop in each language.
 I'm C# developer, so don't expect the Java benchmark to be as carefully checked.